 Clean your grill before cooking the barbeque

-You might be thinking that we can clean the grates every after two or more grilling occasions, but no, we must clean before grilling because the burned bits will meet the meat (no pun intended), and the combined drippings of meat and burned bits will increase PAHs.
+You might be thinking that we can clean the grates every two or more grilling occasions, but no, we must clean before grilling because the burned bits will meet the meat (no pun intended), and the combined drippings of meat and burned bits will increase PAHs.

 Charcoal-roasted Sumiyaki Coffee

-How is it possible to roast the fresh green coffee beans using charcoal?
+How is it possible to roast fresh green coffee beans using charcoal?
 Well, before we discuss this, there are the usual two types of coffee roasting.
 These are hot air roasting and direct fire roasting.